-Many people are finally jumping on the cryptocurrency bandwagon after realizing how lucrative acquiring crypto can really be.
-There are various ways of coming into possession of BTC, but using a USB bitcoin miner is a method that is not often spoken about.
+Many people are finally jumping on the cryptocurrency bandwagon after realising how lucrative acquiring crypto can be.
+There are various ways of acquiring BTC, but using a USB bitcoin miner is a method that is not often spoken about.

 Mining is quite a commonly used term in the field of cryptocurrency.
-Most people who are familiar with the way that cryptocurrencies work are also well informed about the process of mining.
-However, when we picture the process of mining, we usually have massive stacks of hardware in mind.
+Most people familiar with the way that cryptocurrencies work are also well-informed about the mining process.
+However, when we picture the mining process, we usually have massive stacks of hardware in mind.
 But, as you will see, this isn’t always the case.

 There is a much wider variety of mining hardware options these days.
 Of particular interest is the USB bitcoin miner.
-It is much smaller than the most commonly used mining hardware and may come in handy for upgrading hash rates or practicing.
-In this article, we take a look at the miner and give you a run-down of everything you need to know about it.
+It is much smaller than the most commonly used mining hardware and may be handy for upgrading hash rates or practising.
+In this article, we look at the miner and give you a run-down of everything you need to know about it.

-Before we tackle the topic of the USB bitcoin miner, let’s do a quick recap on the process of mining.
+Before we tackle the topic of the USB bitcoin miner, let’s do a quick recap on the mining process.
 Essentially, mining is the process of generating BTC.
-Miners use their computers to solve complex mathematical puzzles, which leads to a 64 digit number called a hash.
+Miners use their computers to solve complex mathematical puzzles, which lead to a 64-digit number called a hash.
 Once the miner has found the correct hash, a new block is added to the blockchain.

 For completing this tough task, miners are rewarded with bitcoin.
-There are thousands of miners on the blockchain, so to prevent BTC from being generated too quickly, the mathematical puzzles get more and more difficult as the blockchain grows.
+There are thousands of miners on the blockchain, so to prevent BTC from being generated too quickly, the mathematical puzzles become more difficult as the blockchain grows.
 However, a new block is created (and thus new BTC are released) roughly every 10 minutes.

 Miners are rewarded with BTC because they are doing important work without which the bitcoin blockchain would fail to function.
-By creating new blocks, miners are verifying and validating transactions made in BTC and are ensuring that there are no instances of double-spending or any illegitimate transactions.
+By creating new blocks, miners are verifying and validating BTC transactions and ensuring that there are no instances of double-spending or illegitimate transactions.

 What Is A USB Bitcoin Miner?

-So far, we understand that mining is done by using electronic devices or computers that have extremely high computational power.
+So far, we understand that mining is done using electronic devices or computers with extremely high computational power.
 Initially, cryptocurrency was only mined with big computers.
 However, as the cryptocurrency industry has progressed, there has been a push toward something more practical: the USB bitcoin miner.